Debts and Creditors

 Affidavit of Publication, P-342

-You must mail or deliver the Notice to Creditors to creditors who have claims against the person who died or the estate about which you know or could reasonably find out.
+The Personal Representative must mail or deliver the Notice to Creditors to creditors who have claims against the person who died or the estate about which you know or could reasonably find out.
 If you do not do this, these creditors will have three years from the date of the person's death to bring their claims against the estate.
 If one of these creditors files a claim after you have already paid the other creditors and transferred estate property and you did not mail or deliver notice to that creditor, you might have to pay the claim from your own personal funds if you could have reasonably found out about that creditor.
 The persons who inherited estate property might also have to return the property so that the creditor can be paid.
-To avoid this, you should make absolutely sure that you send the Notice to anyone who might have a claim.
+To avoid this, you should make absolutely sure that you send the Notice to anyone who might have a claim

 The creditor should prepare a document, usually called a "Claim Against Estate," that describes the claim.
 It must include: